Flash can improve your outside and inside photos

 Apr 05, 2014

 I prefer the off-camera flash any day to the pop-up flash on any camera.
 I have written many articles on it here on the blog.
-Just put the phrase “off-camera” in the search field I have on the blog, and you will see many posts …
+Just put the phrase “off-camera” in my search field on the blog, and you will see many posts …

 Jul 05, 2013

-Here is a list of what I recommend for those wanting to do off-camera flash with the Nikon TTL system and using the Pocketwizard radio system to fire the flashes.
-Of course, you can substitute another Nikon TTL or off-brand if you wish to …
+Here is a list of what I recommend for those wanting to use the Nikon TTL system for off-camera flash and the PocketWizard radio system to fire the flashes.
+Of course, you can substitute another Nikon TTL or off-brand if you wish to.

 Jul 14, 2014